How a leading UK university amplified its threat detection and response through a partnership with ThirdSpace and the power of Microsoft Sentinel.

 The ThirdSpace team helped Stirling reduce the noise in these alerts and focus on the most important ones.

-The threat monitoring tool that underpins ThirdSpace’s Managed Security Services is Azure Sentinel, Microsoft’s newest cloud-native SIEM.
+The threat monitoring tool that underpins ThirdSpace’s Managed Security Services is Microsoft Sentinel, Microsoft’s newest cloud-native SIEM.

 Sentinel uses scalable machine learning algorithms based on decades of data from the Microsoft security team and can find, investigate and respond to threats in record time.